digital-asset/daml/docs/source/daml/intro/8_Upgrading.rst

 Next up
 -------

 Both the V2 ``Asset`` model as well as the upgrade process itself involves considerably more complex control flow and data handling than previous models.
 In :doc:`9_Functional101` you'll learn how to write more advanced logic: control flow, folds, common typeclasses, custom functions, and the Standard Library.
-We'll be using the same projects so don't delete your Chapter 7 and 8 fodlers just yet.
+We'll be using the same projects so don't delete your Chapter 7 and 8 folders just yet.